Sam Harper (cricketer)

 Samuel Bryan Harper (born 10 December 1996) is an Australian cricketer.
 He made his first-class debut for Victoria on 3 February 2016 in the 2015–16 Sheffield Shield.
 He made his Twenty20 (T20) debut for Melbourne Stars on 26 December 2016 in the 2016–17 Big Bash League season.

 In 2022, Harper was studying for a Bachelor of Health and Physical Education at Deakin University.

+In July 2023, it was announced that Harper would rejoin the Melbourne Stars for the 2023/24 season following a trade, with Adam Zampa joining the Melbourne Renegades.